facebookresearch/spdl/docs/source/migration/why.rst

 1. *Performance*
     When switching to SPDL, it is not uncommon to see x3 throughput in data loading.
-    The improvement is not directly reflected to model training performance, but considering how uniquietous the data loading bottleneck is, there is a good chance using SPDL increases the model training performance.
+    The improvement is not directly reflected to model training performance, but considering how ubiquitous the data loading bottleneck is, there is a good chance using SPDL increases the model training performance.
 2. *Efficiency*
-    Switching to SPDL essentially means to switching from subprocess-based parallelism to thread-based parallelism.
+    Switching to SPDL essentially means to switching from sub-process-based parallelism to thread-based parallelism.
-    Thread-based parallelism uses smaller compute resource to achieve the same throughput as subprocess-based parallelism.
+    Thread-based parallelism uses smaller compute resource to achieve the same throughput as sub process-based parallelism.
     This leaves spare capacity for increased data loading demand in the future.
 3. *Tunability*
     The :py:class:`spdl.dataloader.Pipeline` allows to configure the concurrency stage by stage.